dharuuuuu/Simple-Pokedex/README.md

 # Simple-Pokedex

 ## overview
 A simple pokedex website that retrieves data from the API and displays it directly on the screen.
+I also use this website as a submission for the fundamental front-end web module in Dicoding

 ## How to Run
 first you have to run the below syntax in the terminal where the above code is :